Project-MONAI/tutorials/auto3dseg/docs/run_with_minimal_input.md

             {"image": "/path/to/image_1.nii.gz", "label": "/path/to/label_1.nii.gz"},
             {"image": "/path/to/image_2.nii.gz", "label": "/path/to/label_2.nii.gz"},
             ...
+        ],
+    "testing":
+        [
+           "/path/to/test_image_1.nii.gz",
+           "/path/to/test_image_2.nii.gz",
+            ...
         ]
 }

 ```
 In each training item, you can add a `fold` field (with an integer starting at 0) to pre-specify the cross-validation folds, otherwise the AutoRunner will generate its own folds (always 5).
 All trained algorithms will use the same generated or pre-specified folds, the file can be found in the `work_dir` folder that the AutoRunner generates.
 If you have a validation set, you can include it under a `validation` key with the same format as the `training` list.
 This will disable cross-validation.
+A "testing" list can also be added, which only requires the image files, not the labels.
+If it is included, the AutoRunner will output predictions on the testing set after training.
 It is recommended to add a `name` field and any other metadata fields that allow you to track which version of your dataset the models are trained on.

 Save the file to `./datalist.json`.